coder/docs/about.md

 description: "Learn about Coder, our mission, and why to choose us."
 ---

-Coder moves software development to the cloud, centralizing your organizations' development initiatives and offering improvements in development velocity and enterprise security.
+Coder helps move software development to the cloud, centralizing your organizations' development initiatives and offering improvements in development velocity and enterprise security.